-Heather L. Montgomery is passionate about bugs, discovery, and the scientific process.
+Heather L. Montgomery is passionate about nature, discovery, and the scientific process.
 An author and master teacher, she uses curiosity and yuck-appeal to engage young minds.
-Her most recent books are Unsolved Mysteries of Nature and How Rude!
-Real Bugs Who Won't Mind Their Manners.
+Her many science books include Bugs Don't Hug: Six-Legged Parents and Their Kids and Something Rotten: A Fresh Look at Roadkill.
 Heather has a BS in biology and an MS in environmental education.
-When she's not writing, she can be found climbing a tree, knee-deep in a creek, or catching bugs with kids in beautiful Alabama.
+When she's not writing, she can be found climbing a tree, wading knee-deep in a creek, or collecting natural treasures with kids in beautiful Alabama.

 For information about purchasing E-books, click here.